Living in halls in 2020/21

 Meeting students outside your ‘household’

-Based on government guidelines to Stay Alert, you shouldn’t let others from outside your household into your home.
-This includes letting other students into spaces you share with your household, such as your shared kitchen or bathrooms.
+Always follow Government guidelines when you meet people from outside your household.
+This includes other students visiting you in spaces you share with your household, such as your shared kitchen or bathrooms.

-Instead, you can currently arrange to meet up to 6 people from other households in open spaces.
-Portsmouth has many beaches, piers and parks which are perfect places to meet up with friends and students from other households until the restrictions are lifted.
+Portsmouth has many beaches, piers and parks which are perfect places to meet up with friends and students from other households.
 You could also use our unlimited access to Google Meet to set up quizzes, movie nights and study groups with students outside your household.

 COVID-19 symptoms in your ‘household’